Helix Platform Consent

 When you use Helix, you put your trust in us.
 Our goal is for you to always feel informed, empowered, and respected during your Helix experience.

 We’ve written this Platform Consent to help you make sense of what using the Helix Platform means.
-It tells you the benefits, risks, and limitations of using the Helix Platform.
+It tells you the benefits, risks, and limitations for sequenced users.
 Please take the time to read it with care.
+This Platform Consent does not cover the data upload process.
+You can find details about it in the Data Upload Consent.

 If you have questions, we’re here to help!
 If you have any questions, you can contact us online or call 1-844-211-2070.